dreerr/pi_vlc_video_looper/README.md

 The VLC Sync Video Looper is a Python-based solution for synchronizing and looping videos across multiple devices using VLC Media Player.
 This project is ideal for creating synchronized video displays, such as multi-screen installations or video walls.

 The script can operate in two modes:
-- **Master Mode**: Controls playback and synchronization across all connected slave devices.
+- **Controller Mode**: Controls playback and synchronization across all connected worker devices.
-- **Slave Mode**: Receives commands from the master and plays videos in sync.
+- **Worker Mode**: Receives commands from the controller and plays videos in sync.

 The script is installed as a systemd service, ensuring it starts automatically on boot.